 David vs Goliath: Guess who’s got a Market Strength and who has a Competitive Advantage.

-In the “SWOT analysis” page, we explained how looking for Strengths.
+In our “SWOT analysis” page, we explained how to Search for Strengths.

 But, what is the difference between a “Strength” and a “Competitive advantage”?

 - However, a certain Strength is not always a Competitive Advantage.

-* For example: if you buy and sell trainers online, you could have your “flexibility” as a Strength, since you can adapt your product to each of your clients.
+For example: If you buy and sell trainers online, you can regard your “Flexibility” as a Strength.

 - “Ok, a Strength can always be a Competitive Advantage if I reduce the big Market into a micro-niche market“.